ideeockus/hugo_grindmachine/content/posts/wasm-intro.md

-title = 'WebAssembly interaction with a Python Host' draft = false tags = ["wasm", "python", "rust"]
+title = 'WebAssembly interaction with a Python Host' draft = false tags = ["wasm", "python", "rust"] summary = "Running Web Assembly modules in Python can be tricky, due to weak wasm tools support in python ecosystem"
 +++

 WebAssembly (wasm) is a young technology, but a very promising one.